OoDeLally/anki-add-hooks-userscripts/README.md

 ## Create a hook for another website

+The most convenient way to develop a new tampermonkey script is to install a userscript (that never changes) which `@require`s a local file on your computer.
+That local file will be recompiled everytime your source file is modified.
+Thus you don't need to manually recompile and reinstall your userscript everytime you change a thing.
+The following steps describe how to set up that environment.

 1- Make sure Tampermonkey has `Native Script Import` enabled in settings.

 2- Install the script [./dev.user.js](https://github.com/OoDeLally/anki-add-hooks-userscripts/blob/master/dev.user.js) after having fixed the `@include` and `@require` metatags.